Drug Shortages and Discontinuations

 Olsalazine 250 mg capsule

 Dipentum® 250 mg capsules shorting.
-Estimated availability: late-Sep/24.
+Expected to be available by February 2025.
 No other strengths or brands are marketed.

 Alternatives: